SebastianOderland/PrimaryDomain/README.md

 ## Todo

 - DONE!
 Remove all subdomains for current Addon Domain
-- Remove all DNS-records for subdomains
+- DONE!
+Remove all DNS-records for subdomains
-- Recreate the subdomains
+- DONE!
+Recreate the subdomains

 - Convert as much as possible to UAPI
 - The process takes quite a while, so a loading screen is kinda necessary
 - Probably redo the process of importing DNS-Records